Why Use Busbar Instead of Cable or Wire?

 Busbar system advantages in industrial electrical applications are most visible in high-current, high-density, or frequently modified projects.
 The busbar trunking system advantages over cable translate into lower project delivery time, lower maintenance burden, and better expandability — measurable across installation labor, maintenance access, and future expansion cost.

 The advantages of busbar systems over cable become even clearer when viewed through the lens of how busbars function inside LV switchgear panels, where the same principles of compact current distribution and defined phase segregation apply at a smaller scale.
-This article on LV switchgear busbars is a recommended resource.

 Higher Current Capacity